alistair23/alistair23.github.io/_posts/2023-08-09-lora-on-sparkfun-board.md

 ### RadioLib

-This is also exactly the same, except we want to change main.cpp to recieve data in a loop.
+This is also exactly the same, except we want to change main.cpp to receive data in a loop.
 So replace main.cpp with this

 ```c
 /*